rchanou/rchanou.github.io/cost-awareness.md

 ## Yup, I'm jumping on the anti-OOP bandwagon.

-I'm not clickbaiting with that title.
 You are better off literally forgetting about Object-Oriented Programming.
 Same goes for Functional Programming, SOLID, Clean Code, Hexagonal Architecture, Domain-Driven Design, MVC, and a slew of other buzzwords parroted by countless FAANG-wannabe astronaut architects who've been touched by Uncle Bob.
+All these ideas fall under the purview of what I call "Conventional Programming Wisdom", which I'll hereafter refer to as **CPW**.

 This advice is especially targeted to those young, enthusiastic junior developers, eager to improve themselves by mastering design patterns and so-called "best practices".
 No, you don't need to study them.
 That will only set you back in the long run, just like they did for me.